bgonzalezbustamante/CRediT/docs/chilean-political-science-impact-ranking.md

 This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

 **Competing interests** <br />
-The author declared no potential conflict of interest with respect to this research.
+The author declared that his employer could have an interest in the subject matter or material discussed in this project.

 **Contributions**